FormingWorlds/BScProjectAtmosphericEscape/README.md

 The mass loss rate (MLR) for a distribution of impactors is also calculated in planetesimal_and_MLR.py.
 MLR is compared to differential power law index q, and to total impactor mass per unit time M_pl.
 The outputs for these are given in csv-files, under Outputs/Mass_loss_rate_vs_q.csv and Outputs/Mass_loss_rate_vs_M_pl.csv.
 These files also contain cap mass and radius thresholds.

+Figure14.py recreates figure 14 by Schlichting et al. for the model atmospheres, showing how much impactor mass is needed for different impactor radii to eject the full atmosphere.

 # Running the Code
 The files mentioned above contain the main physics and give the outputs.
 Running said files would give the output files.
 As they are already given, this is no longer necessary to run.
 However, they can be run by changing the values for inputs, if one wants to research what effect a change in variables can have.
 The files under Plot_code/ need to be run to produce the plots.
 These files use the date from Outputs/ and produce figures.
 The figures are presented in figures.ipynb, so that this is not necessary.